The-Poolz/RegistrationContract/README.md

 ### Setting a new fee token for registering pool

-You should use the SetFeeToken() function to set a new registration pool fee price.
+If you want to set a fee for registering a new pool as a token, you should use SetFeeToken() function.

 ```solidity
     // to set a new fee price